amiller68/Crypto/Proj1/part1.md

 After running our analysis, these cipher texts all seem to use key codes of length 3.
 They all have trigram alphabets of about the same size as that of the English language (29, 36, and 29 codes, respectively).
 Additionally, all of these alphabets generate code frequency histograms consistent with the letter frequency histogram of the English language.

-We noticed that this cipher text is made up of only de

 **One Time Pad Ciphers:**
 - 2, 13